University of Montana Catalog 2023-2024

 Note: The sequence of seminars may occasionally get disrupted by sabbaticals or other changes in faculty schedules.
 As the core of our degree, students will always need whichever 5 philosophy seminars are offered in their two years in the program.

-Complete two of the following seminars:6
+Complete 6 of the following core seminars:18

 Topics in Value Theory